aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/Msbuild/SimpleKinesisFirehoseFunction/template/src/BlueprintBaseName/Readme.md

-# AWS Lambda Simple Kinesis Function Project
+# AWS Lambda Simple Kinesis Firehose Function Project

 This starter project consists of:
 * Function.cs - class file containing a class with a single function handler method
 * aws-lambda-tools-defaults.json - default argument settings for use with Visual Studio and command line deployment tools for AWS
-* project.json - .NET Core project file with build and tool declarations for the Amazon.Lambda.Tools Nuget package

 You may also have a test project depending on the options selected.

-The generated function handler responds to events on an Amazon Kinesis stream and serializes the record data to a string which is then written to the function's execution log.
+The generated function handler performs data transformation on records written an Amazon Kinesis Firehose delivery stream.
 Replace the body of this method, and parameters, to suit your needs.

-After deploying your function you must configure an Amazon Kinesis stream as an event source to trigger your Lambda function.
+After deploying your function you must configure an Amazon Kinesis Firehose delivery stream to enable data transformations and use the deployed Lambda function.

 ## Here are some steps to follow from Visual Studio: